ai-systems-today/ai-systems.today.github.io/content/docs/training/index.md

    **Example:**
    A financial services firm improved its AI adoption rate by 30% through a comprehensive training program.

-### Our AI Training Programs at AI Systems Today:
+### Our AI Training Programs at AI SYSTEMS TODAY:
-At AI Systems Today, we offer comprehensive training programs and workshops designed to empower teams with the knowledge and skills needed to leverage AI effectively.
+At AI SYSTEMS TODAY, we offer comprehensive training programs and workshops designed to empower teams with the knowledge and skills needed to leverage AI effectively.
 Our training sessions are tailored to address specific organizational needs and challenges.

 1. **AI Fundamentals Training:**
    Basics of machine learning, deep learning, and NLP.